 The Russian musket fire killed our Trooper and even his beloved horse.
 A couple of bugles lay on the ground amidst the fallen soldiers—no longer to summon the troops to battle.
 Florence Nightingale and the other nurses had to hurdle the lifeless bodies to reach the wounded—although often mortally wounded.
 Nurse Nightingale told another nurse, “Such carnage!
 I’m ready for peace, so we can return to dealing with colds and sprained ankles.”
 The other nurse agreed,”Our calling is tough.
-But it’s really becoming a modern science.”
+But it’s really becoming modern science.”

-Thanks to the noble Turk soldier at the Battle of Balaclava and Nurse Florence Nightingale, The Trooper is not forgotten and never was alone.
-Nurse Nightingale even sent a message by telegraph about the tale of The Trooper to her former hospital administrator back home in England—just in case she didn’t make it back, but she did.
+Thanks to the noble Turk soldier and the Battle of Balaclava and Nurse Florence Nightingale, The Trooper is not forgotten and never was alone.
+Nurse Nightingale even sent a message by telegraph about the tale of The Trooper to her hospital administrator back home in England—just in case she didn’t make it back, but she did.

 https://www.youtube.com/watch?v=nMyMS-p9YW0 “The Trooper,” by Iron Maiden (with lyrics).